Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * On an 800x480 screen resolution (i.e. an Eee), the login form is completely pushed off the right side of the page - and is still hidden when scrolling to the right (I have to visit /sessions manually to be able to log in when I'm using my Eee)
 * Branches with the '+' character don't show up in the web interface.
 * Branches with the '=' character don't show up in the dropdown when putting in a merge request
 * Merge request numbering got messed up around end of nov 2009.
 E.g. http://qt.gitorious.org/qt/qt/merge_requests/402 shows "2374" as the MR number in the top navigation bar, and indeed previous merge requests had a higher number, somehow it went back to small numbers again.
 I guess this one -should- have been 2374, not 402.
+[DONE]
 * When gitorious is deployed locally, under non-standard port (example: http://git.example.com:3000/) clicking on "Your Dashboard" link removes the reference to the port (Example: it becomes "http://git.example.com/") and user ends up on a "page not available" page.
 The issue becomes worse (more confusing for users) when gitorious is hosted from behind a reverse proxy (for example from behind NGINX's reverse proxy) where :80 is actually a site-wide home page or is some other intranet application (SugarCRM in our case).
 There is a bypass for the issue.
 Instead of clicking on "Your Dashboard" user must click on Gitorious banner, which takes the user to the same place as the "Your Dashboard" would, but preserves the port as part of the url.
 (Added Jan 23, 2010)

 ## Feature Requests